luc-leonard/homepage/homepage/content/machinelearning/generate_image_dataset.md

 ```
 I just had to run `idt run` and voila ! a very nice labelled image dataset  !
-Now i have a folder 'bears' which contains 3 subfolders 'teddy_bear', 'grizzly' and 'black bear'
+Now, I have a folder 'bears' which contains 3 subfolders 'teddy_bear', 'grizzly' and 'black bear'

 Each of this folder contains 150 images.
 All images were cropped to by 512 * 512.